Ready to speak to an advisor?

 Is a DMP right for me?

 A DMP is suitable for anyone struggling to make their contractual payments each month (the repayment amount originally agreed with their creditors) but who still have some money left over after they have paid for their essential living expenses such as household costs, travel and clothing.
 A DMP is only available for residents of England, Wales and Northern Ireland.
-For residents of Scotland, a DAS is a similar solution.
+For residents of Scotland, a debt arrangement scheme is a similar solution.

 Is a DMP legally binding?